Espanyol wants to be mathematically champion

 The blue and white coach Vicente Moreno will not be able to count on the right back Miguel Llambrich, operated on the anterior rector of the left leg.
 The presence of the midfielder Fran Merida, with shoulder problems, is not safe either.

-The precedents between the two teams are in favor of Espanyol in a very forceful way.
+The precedents between both teams are in favor of Espanyol in a very strong way.
 In fact, Tenerife have never won in the blue and white fiefdom.
 In the twelve visits of the Canarian team, in the league and in the Copa del Rey, the balance is nine victories for the host and three draws.

 But the parakeet dressing room showed, against Ponferradina (1-4), that they had overcome their hangover after having signed the mathematical promotion.
-The players of Brown They seek the title as soon as possible, without belittling a rival who arrives at the RCDE Stadium in a very quiet area of the classification.
+The players of Brown They are looking for the title as soon as possible, without underestimating a rival who arrives at the RCDE Stadium in a very quiet area of the classification.

 Tenerife faces their last outing of the season with the challenge of surprising RCD Espanyol in their fiefdom and achieving the first victory in their history in the parakeet fiefdom, for which they will have to overcome their numerous casualties.

-Already with the guaranteed permanence and with the possible renewal of Luis Miguel Ramis focusing all the attention, the islands will not be able to count on eight players with physical problems, in addition to the sanctioned Alex Munoz.
+Already with the guaranteed permanence and with the possible renewal of Luis Miguel Ramis Focusing all the attention, the insulares will not be able to count on eight players with physical problems, in addition to the one sanctioned Alex Munoz.

 They will miss the game due to physical problems Jacobo González, Bruno Wilson, Ramón Folch, Carlos Ruiz, Gio Zarfino, Manu Apeh, Álex Bermejo Y Borja Lasso.